 Identify areas, sites, and buildings of special historic, prehistoric, cultural, natural and scientific value or significance.
 Encourage education and protection about such sites and features and avoid development or incompatible uses that would negatively impact on such resources.
 Several forges, mining, lumbering, and charcoal production gave rise to the early settlements in Woodford reported to be 423 in 1850.
 The first forge made anchors for gunboats.
 Remnants of the past remain today.
-Encourage the protection of natural landscapes and features such as: significant natural and fragile areas, lakes, streams and rivers, aquifers, shorelands, wetlands, scenic areas, special and productive habitats.
+Encourage the protection of natural landscapes and features such as: significant natural and fragile areas, lakes, streams and rivers, aquifers, shorelands, wetlands, scenic areas, special and productive habitats and unfragmented forest blocks and connections between forest blocks.